-Our Aspire to Work service, delivered by Achieve Training, has helped people to improve their careers and reach their goals.
+Our Aspire to Work service, has helped people to improve their careers and reach their goals.
 Take a look at some of the lovely people we have helped and their journey of getting to where they are today.

 Ana is a young woman with learning difficulties and Autism.
 She was previously a student at a local special needs college.
 This programme had led to her successfully gaining employment but, unfortunately, this open and very busy employment opportunity proved to be too demanding for Ana and her job offer was rescinded after just 5 months.
 Ana was emotionally shattered.